Matthew-Otto/Low-Latency-40GbE/README.md

 # Low latency 40GB Ethernet soft core.
-Designed for Stratix 10 series FPGAs with the goal of achieveing the absolute minimum latency possible.
+Designed for Stratix 10 series FPGAs with the goal of achieving the absolute minimum latency possible.

+## Motivation

+I often use Ethernet to move test data between my PC and FPGA due to its simplicity and portability.
+Many of the FPGA boards I have access to include QSFP cages, and 40GbE NICs can be had for very cheap.
+Since I was going to build this ethernet core anyway, I figured I would have fun with it and try to push the envelope.
+I can't increase the throughput, so instead I target latency.

+## 40GbE and latency

+The gold standard for low latency networking is 10GbE (citation needed).
+40GbE is composed of four bonded 10GbE channels.
+However, the latency will always be worse with 40GbE due to the need to synchronize and align the four channels at the receiver.
+If you are targeting the absolute lowest latency possible, 25GbE is the next logical step, but you'll have to contend with FEC.

-## Low latency:
+## Design

-Most PCS functions are implemented in hard logic H-tile IP block (user guide page 228)

-Clock recovery, (de)serialization, Block synchronization, (de)scrambling.
-64b/66b encode/decode

-H tile currently running at 322.265 MHz with a 66/32 ratio (Can running the block at 644.~ MHz with a ~66/16 ratio lower avg latency?)
+PMA -> Deserializer -> gearbox -/32-> PCS/CORE FIFO -/32-> Gearbox/Block Alignment -/66-> Descrambler -/66-> Decoder -/66-> MAC

 ## Testing Latency

+## On-Chip Loopback
+TODO

+## Real World Latency

+Since this is a real core that I actually use, I figured it made sense to see what sort of latency I could achieve with real signals originating off-chip.
-Testing real world latency is non-trivial.
-I don't have access to dedicated hardware to test the latency of network links, so I used a 40GB NIC on a standard computer running Linux.
+Unfortunately, testing real world latency is non-trivial.
+I don't have access to professional networking characterization tools, so I did the best I could with a 40GB NIC on a standard computer running Linux.

 Datapath:
-Host PC -> NIC -> 1M DAC -> FPGA PMA -> FPGA MAC
+Host PC (tx) -> NIC -> 1M DAC -> FPGA PMA -> FPGA PCS/MAC (rx)
+                                             v
-Host PC <- NIC <- 1M DAC <- FPGA PMA <- FPGA MAC (loopback)
+Host PC (rx) <- NIC <- 1M DAC <- FPGA PMA <- FPGA MAC/PCS (tx)

 ### Testing one-way prop delay over 1 meter DAC cable